 Areas of Interest

-Elaine Howard Ecklund joined the Rice University sociology department in fall 2008, where she is also director of graduate studies.
+Elaine Howard Ecklund joined the Rice University sociology department in fall 2008.
 In addition Ecklund is director of the Religion and Public Life Program in the Social Sciences Research Institute and a Rice Scholar at the Baker Institute for Public Policy.
 Exploring mechanisms of institutional change draws together Ecklund's research.
 Specifically, she is interested in how individuals develop cognitive schema—ways of interpreting the world—that are at odds with institutions that constrain them.
 She then examines how individuals use such frameworks to bring changes to these larger institutions.
 Her research addresses this theoretical topic in the areas of religion, immigration, science, and gender.
 Ecklund is the author of two books with Oxford University Press, twenty-seven peer-reviewed research articles, and numerous op-eds.
 She has received 4 million dollars in grants and awards, including those from the National Science Foundation, Russell Sage Foundation,John Templeton Foundation, and Society for the Scientific Study of Religion.
 Her latest book, Science Vs. Religion: What Scientists Really Think was chosen by Times Higher Education as an international book of the week and named a book of the year on religion by the Huffington Post.
 Her research has been covered in national and international news media, including USA Today, Nature, The Wall Street Journal, and Xinhua News.
 She received a PhD in 2004 from Cornell University, where she was the recipient of the Class of 2004 Graduate Student Baccalaureate Award for Academic Excellence and Community Service.
 In 2011 Ecklund was named among the top five percent of junior faculty teachers at Rice University.
 Over the next few years, Ecklund’s research will examine how scientists in six different nations understand religion and ethics.
 In addition, through a cooperative project with the American Association for the Advancement of Science Dialogue on Science, Ethics and Religion program, she will study how four different US religious groups understand science.
 She is writing a book (with Anne Lincoln) tentatively titled, Beyond the Ideal Scientist, which examines how women and men at elite research universities negotiate careers as academic scientists alongside family life.
 Ecklund teaches classes at the graduate and undergraduate level on immigration, sociology of science, classical sociological theory, and sociology of religion.

 2013 David Johnson,* Elaine Howard Ecklund, and Anne E. Lincoln, “How Scientists Frame Outreach,” Science Communication, forthcoming.